tparchman/F26_BIOL792/README.md

 * **Computer with Linux/Linux operating system** Students with Mac computers already have machines running Linux and are ready to go.
 Same goes for students running Linux (Ubuntu, Centos, etc.).
 Students using computers running a windows OS will need to figure out how to install Linux or a Linux emulator on their machine.
-Details on options on provided under the [LinuxI directory](https://github.com/tparchman/F25_BIOL792/tree/main/week1_LinuxI)
+Details on options on provided under the [LinuxI directory](https://github.com/tparchman/F26_BIOL792/tree/main/week1_LinuxI)

 * **Supplemental primers, readings and assignments** will be announced during the class and provided on the [course github page](https://github.com/tparchman/F26_BIOL792).

-* **Practical computing for biologists (*Optional*)** Haddock, S.H.D. and Dunn, C.W., 2011.
+* (**Optional**) **Practical computing for biologists** Haddock, S.H.D. and Dunn, C.W., 2011.
 Sunderland, MA, USA: Sinauer Associates.
 The book provides an excellent guide to the much of content of the course, is filled with excellent examples and problems.

 ## Course Format